OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-powershell.md

 ## <a name="section-5-verify-your-connections"></a>Avsnitt 5: Kontrollera anslutningarna

-### <a name="to-verify-the-connection-from-your-classic-vnet-to-your-resource-manager-vnet"></a>Kontrollera anslutningen från ditt klassiska VNet till Resource Manager-VNet
+### <a name="tooverify-hello-connection-from-your-classic-vnet-tooyour-resource-manager-vnet"></a>tooverify hello anslutning från din klassiska VNet tooyour Resource Manager VNet

 #### <a name="powershell"></a>PowerShell